-- e.
-The awning indicated in the sketches in Figures 2 and 3 is to be made of suitable material to provide shelter from the sun and rain.
-The deck of pilot platforms shall be made of wood or other material with non-skid surface, sufficient to dry footing at all times.
-Overhead awning should be rigged to avoid spilling water inside the framework of the shelter during rain. - f.
+- a.
+All vessels whose extreme beam is 24.38 meters (80 feet) or more are required to provide bridge wing shelter platforms for the protection of control pilots at Conning Positions No. 4 and 5.
+Figure 2 (p.
+22) is a sketch of a bridge wing shelter platform acceptable to the Authority.
+Alternate arrangements, including portable shelters, which provide equivalent or better protection and visibility, may be acceptable. - b.
+The awnings indicated in the sketch in Figure 2 are to be made of suitable material to provide shelter from the sun and rain.
+The deck of pilot platforms shall be made of wood or other material with non-skid surface, sufficient to ensure dry footing at all times.
+Overhead awning should be rigged to avoid spilling water inside the framework of the shelter during rain. - c.
 Further inquiries on this subject should be directed to the Transit Operations Division Manager.